Ledjlale/Nutrixious/README.md

 # Nutrixious
-This libre application help you to manage your foods and your physical training without the need of having an online account.
+This application help you to manage your foods and your physical training without the need of having an online account.
 There are no ads and no paid services.

 It will allow you to follow your physical training and carry out calorie assessments by integrating nutritional management.